AJ STYLE’S IC CHAMPIONSHIP PRESENTATION- on the balance, decent (explanation is after the first match)

 Thank G-d I’m watching this at 1:00 AM and no one else in my house is awake to walk in and see me watching this.

 Bray gave a bunch of goofy, stupid explanations to explain where he has been for the past month, accompanied by graphics and stupid sound effects.
 Then Ramblin’ Rabbit popped up and told us that Bray had really been crying because he lost to Braun Strowman, at which point we got clips of Bray losing with goofy sound effects, including Ramblin’ Rabbit counting the pin.
-I’m going to come back to this in a moment for a big rant about Bray Wyatt and the Firefly Funhouse, because I think is a fair time to talk about both this incarnation of Bray and the old one, seeing as how… well… just read on.
+I’m going to come back to this in a moment for a big rant about Bray Wyatt and the Firefly Funhouse, because I think this is a fair time to talk about both this incarnation of Bray and the old one, seeing as how… well… just read on.

 Bray says he has gotten over his loss.
 Braun Strowman’s music played and we cut back to the ring because Braun’s music is playing, and he started to cut a promo on what I had previously assumed must be a pre-taped video from Bray because of the clearly post-produced horse crap, but apparently it’s live, because Bray reacted and responded to Braun interrupting him.